 ***Data from the 2020-2021 survey contains information provided by districts during a year that included COVID-19.
 The data from this survey may be affected by this event, but it is still very valuable to use while analyzing local district planning and programming.
 Many Wisconsin districts have modified the learning experience in their schools and that shift may be reflected in the survey data provided during this year.

 Hover over the chart to view the exact numbers of each data subset.

 The Wisconsin Digital Learning Plan is about teaching and learning in the digital environment in which citizens now live and work.
 It is not about devices, software, apps, or the latest tools.
 It is about the thoughtful planning, preparation, and analysis of student outcomes, professional learning, culture, and leadership.

-The above table shows that districts, within each CESA, leverage Wisconsin produced and Open Source materials most for their online/digital learning opportunities.
+The above table shows that districts, within each CESA, leverage a wide variety of tools and resources to support their online/digital learning opportunities.

 Gear 3: Empowering and Innovative Leadership

 Innovative leadership has the opportunity to inspire change, support risk-taking and communicate expectations of use through curriculum, goals, and outcomes for all learners.